 Accountability against travel-related emissions is not yet recognised through state or federal legislation, though debate on how to tackle carbon emissions from travel and transport has risen to unprecedented prominence in recent years.

-Given the high number of people at CSU, our travel patterns have a significant impact on our surrounding communities, for example, though traffic congestion and pollution.
-Plus, travel and transport costs CSU money, much of which is not immediately evident.
+Given the high number of people at Charles Sturt University, our travel patterns have a significant impact on our surrounding communities, for example, though traffic congestion and pollution.
+Plus, travel and transport costs Charles Sturt University money, much of which is not immediately evident.
 Vehicle fleet management are only the visible tip of the iceberg – under the surface are many hidden costs.

 If the impact on the balance sheet is worse than it first appears, the same is true of the impact on the environment.
 Transport is the fastest growing source of greenhouse gas emissions, with commuter and business travel constituting nearly 40 per cent of kilometres driven by cars each year.

-CSU is committed to reduce excessive vehicle use and will continually seek to reduce our carbon emissions.
+Charles Sturt University is committed to reducing and adapting vehicle use and will continually seek to reduce our carbon emissions.

 This framework was benchmarked on 17th August 2016.
 The below graph illustrates our progress towards best practice across the eight (8) activity areas.
 The green bars reaching four (4) highlight best practice and the lower bars in blue indicate the University’s current baseline ratings.

 Pictured below from the Transport LiFE workshop in 2018 (from left) Gareth Johnston, Steve Wakem, Lyndal Jones, Adrian Whiting, Craig Richardson and Kym Witney-Soanes.